paas-ta0812/test-1-2-second/guide-1.0-spaghetti/Sample-App-Guide/OpenPaaS_PaaSTA_Application_Ruby_develope_guide.md

     # Application configuration should go into files in config/initializers
     # -- all .rb files in that directory are automatically loaded.

-    # Set Time.zone default to the specified zone and make Active Record auto-convert to this zone.
+    # Set Time.zone default to the specified zone and make Active Record auto-convert to this zo
     # Run "rake -D time" for a list of tasks for finding time zone names.
 Default is UTC.
     # config.time_zone = 'Central Time (US & Canada)'

-    # The default locale is :en and all translations from config/locales/*.rb,yml are auto loaded.
+    # The default locale is :en and all translations from config/locales/*.rb,yml are auto loade
     # config.i18n.load_path += Dir[Rails.root.join('my', 'locales', '*.{rb,yml}').to_s]
     # config.i18n.default_locale = :de